-I hope you are not confused by the title.
-I’ve lost good things, and I’ve lost bad things.
+When it comes to what I’ve lost to fitness, it’s not so black and white.
+You see, I’ve lost good things, and I’ve lost bad things.
 It’s just change.
 It’s just life.
 It’s a part of my journey that I want to share with you.

 This is what I lost to fitness.

 I need to say this: being into fitness isn’t a prerequisite to be my friend.
 I’m like an onion, I have layers.
-I have other interests: cooking, horror movies, true crime, yoga, just to name a few.
-As ludicrous as this sounds to even read as I type it, I know this to be true.
-I lost friends to fitness and this is a sorry thing.
+I have other interests: cooking, horror movies, true crime, minimalism, and more.
+As ludicrous as this sounds to even read as I type it, I know this to be true: I lost friends to fitness and this is a sorry thing.